Holiday Reading – 5 Books to help you get a board seat

 • If you are on a board that shares your why, you are more likely to thrive and be offered other board opportunities.

 • When you know your why, you find your passion.
 Board chairs seek passionate board members.
-Chairs know that skills can be learned and knowledge can be gained, but the passion for the goals of the board and the organization can make a difference.
+Chairs know that skills can be learned and knowledge can be gained, but passion for the board’s and the organization’s goals can make a difference.

 #2 Getting Things Done: The art of stress-free productivity (David Allen)